 3.8 Identification of Contingent Facilities.

-Contingent Facilities, which may include JTIQ Upgrades, shall be identified at the conclusion of the Definitive Interconnection System Impact Study and again at the conclusion of the Interconnection Facilities Study and included in Interconnection Customer’s GIA or Interim GIA, as applicable.
+Contingent Facilities, which may include JTIQ Upgrades, shall be identified at the conclusion of the Definitive Interconnection System Impact Study and Priority System Impact Study and again at the conclusion of the Interconnection Facilities Study and included in Interconnection Customer’s GIA or Interim GIA, as applicable.
 Transmission Provider shall also provide, upon request of Interconnection Customer, the estimated Interconnection Facility and/or Network Upgrade costs and estimated in-service completion time of each identified Contingent Facility when this information is readily available and not commercially sensitive.

 Prior to assigning cost allocation for new upgrades pursuant to Section 4.2.2 of the GIP, Transmission Provider will first mitigate constraints seen in the study process with Network Upgrades that are part of the current SPP Transmission Expansion Plan as well as with Network Upgrades that are not yet approved, but are currently assigned to active prior-queued Interconnection Requests.

-For each Network Upgrade identified, the average incremental power flow impact of each Interconnection Request in the Cluster Study, as defined in Section 4.2.2 of the GIP, shall be determined using each seasonal model available for the Cluster Study period during which the generating facility associated with the Interconnection Request is most likely to be generating at nameplate capacity, after the Date Upgrade Needed, as defined in Section 4.2.2 of the GIP, of such upgraded facility.
-Each impact amount shall be determined by first establishing a set of initial seasonal Base Case power flow models that excludes flows associated with all requests included in the Cluster Study.
-Then each request will be added to the models and the change in flow across such Network Upgrades shall be determined for each request included in the Cluster Study.
+For each Network Upgrade identified, the average incremental power flow impact of each Interconnection Request in the Cluster Study or Priority System Impact Study, as defined in Section 4.2.2 of the GIP, shall be determined using each seasonal model available for the Cluster Study or Priority System Impact Study period during which the generating facility associated with the Interconnection Request is most likely to be generating at nameplate capacity, after the Date Upgrade Needed, as defined in Section 4.2.2 of the GIP, of such upgraded facility.
+Each impact amount shall be determined by first establishing a set of initial seasonal Base Case power flow models that excludes flows associated with all requests included in the Cluster Study or Priority System Impact Study.
+Then each request will be added to the models and the change in flow across such Network Upgrades shall be determined for each request included in the Cluster Study or Priority System Impact Study.
 Dependence on a Network Upgrade shall be assigned to each request having a positive incremental impact on such Network Upgrade with a distribution factor that is greater than or equal to the amounts set forth in Sections 3.8.1 and 3.8.2 below.
 Dependence on each Network Upgrade shall be allocated to requests independently.
 Incremental flows having a negative impact (counter flow) on a Network Upgrade shall be ignored.

 3.8.1 The distribution factor for requests seeking ERIS shall be 20% for all outage-based thermal constraints and 3% for all other constraints.